Ball Park Music: Other projects

-Sam Cromack records his solo work under the moniker My Own Pet Radio and has released three solo albums, Suburban Lemon Shops and the Bruxer in My Bed (2009), Unidentified Flying Collection of Songs (2010) and Goodlum (2015).
+Ball Park Music occasionally perform secret shows under the moniker of the Pizzas, a group described as "Brisbane's most elusive and cheesiest band".

-Jennifer Boyce records solo work under the moniker Little Planes Land.
+Cromack records his solo work under the moniker My Own Pet Radio and has released three solo albums, Suburban Lemon Shops and the Bruxer in My Bed (2009), Unidentified Flying Collection of Songs (2010) and Goodlum (2015).
+Boyce and Dean Hanson also record solo work under the monikers Little Planes Land and Zeano respectively.